SyncfusionExamples/Creating-a-.NET-MAUI-Histogram-Chart-to-Display-the-Atomic-Weight-Distribution-in-Periodic-Table/README.md

-# Creating a DOTNET MAUI Histogram Chart to Display the Atomic Weight Distribution in Periodic Table.
+# Creating a .NET MAUI Histogram Chart to Display the Atomic Weight Distribution in Periodic Table.
 This article demonstrates how to create the .NET MAUI Histogram Chart to display the distribution of Atomic Weights across the elements of the Periodic table.
 Its aim to  create an interactive visualization of chemical elements from the periodic table.
 It utilizes a [Syncfusion Cartesian Charts](https://www.syncfusion.com/maui-controls/maui-cartesian-charts) to represent the relationship between atomic number and atomic weight of elements in a visually appealing manner.